-The #1 New York Times bestseller, Indie Next pick, with 1 million copies sold, is available in paperback on February 20th!
+The #1 New York Times bestseller, Indie Next pick, with 1 million copies sold, is now available in paperback!
 The paperback edition includes a reading group guide and a Q&A with author Celeste Ng.

 In her highly-anticipated 2016 novel, SMALL GREAT THINGS, Jodi tackles the profoundly challenging yet essential concerns of our time: prejudice, race, and justice.

 SMALL GREAT THINGS is the most important novel Jodi Picoult has ever written.
 Frank, uncomfortably introspective and right on the day’s headlines, it will challenge her readers...The difficult self awareness is what sustains this book...forcing engaged readers to meditate on their own beliefs and actions along with these characters....It's also exciting to have a high-profile writer like Picoult take an earnest risk to expand our cultural conversation about race and prejudice.

 #1 SMALL GREAT THINGS debuts as #1 NYT bestseller!

 SMALL GREAT THINGS chosen for NNSTOY Social Justice Booklist!

 SMALL GREAT THINGS was chosen for the 2017 NNSTOY social justice booklist for high school - adult readers.
 The National Teachers of the Year booklist is a resource for educators, parents, community members and policy makers interested in reaching young people on issues of social justice.